Richardaeld/Fat_Racoon_Kitchen/README.md

     + Cutting board logo with stylized engraved text.
     + Southern table runner for background.
     + Social media links are stylized as drinks.
+    + Gives users a welcoming southern American themed environment.
-+ Plain Bootstrap navigation bar with integrated search engine for a good UX.
++ Plain Bootstrap navigation bar with integrated search engine.

 ## Login and Create Account Modal
 + Both login and create account modals are accessible from any non-logged-in page.
++ The form validation notifies users, with comment bubbles, if the information they have input doesn't meet the forms criteria.
+These bubbles greatly improve the users form experience.
++ The form validation:
-+ Form validation (Python and JS) prevents users from submitting improper form details and helps improve their submittion experience.
+    + Prevents users from submitting invalid information.
-    + All input's use JS and Python as a duel-layered check before allowing upload.
+    + Uses a duel-layered JS and Python check before any content is allowed to be upload.
-    + These checks look at characters, character length, blank space input, and more.
+    + Checks characters, character length, blank space input, and more.
-    + A regex changes spaces to `_` for password, username, and email inputs.
+    + Uses a regex that changes spaces to `_` for password, username, and email inputs.
-    + Email validation:
-        + Email validation is limited because of suffixes allowed.
-            + Currently checks for the email suffixes `.com`, `.edu`, `.net`, `.org`.
+    + Uses an email validation that:
-            + Currently checks for an `@`.
+        + Checks for an appropriate email suffix and that the email address contains a `@`.
+            + (Ex. `.com`, `.edu`, `.net`, and `.org`)

 ## Index
 + Index card carousel:
-    + Recipes added to index cards for a home-made look.
+    + Index cards give a home-made loo that is welcoming to users.
+    + Each featured ingredient has its own index card.
-    + Carousel offers three randomly selected recipes per featured ingredient from the head chef of the site.
+    + Each index card offers three randomly selected recipes based its featured ingredient.
+This helps undecided users find an appropriate recipes
-    + Gives recipe options based on the featured ingredient a user wants to cook with.
-+ Grandparent Classic Polaroids:
++ Grandparent classic Polaroids:
+    + The Recipes used in this section are all considered classical recipes that would have been comfort foods created by grandparents.
-    + Recipe images are used with a Polaroid picture design.
-This design is used to make users feel the nostalgia of a recipe their grandparents might have prepared.
+    + The Polaroid design is ment to give users a feeling of nostalgia because of their dated appearance.
     + The recipe's name is added to the bottom of the picture to let users know what recipe they are viewing.
 + Random recipe section:
     + Quick browsing links are provided to give users ample ideas for cooking.
-    + A random recipe with basic information and an image is provided to give users an idea of what to cook.
+    + A random recipe, with basic information and an image, is provided to give users an idea of what to cook.
+This section also contains:
-        + Some of the random recipes have a banner to show if the recipe is a **Lazy Favorite**, **Grandparent Classic**, or both.
+        + A banner describing if the random recipe is a lazy favorite, grandparent classic, or both.
-        + This section also houses the head chef's bio and image to help give the site a welcoming feeling.
+        + The head chef's bio and image to help give the app a welcoming feeling.

 ## Lessons
 + Index cards:
     + A comment is added to each clickable card to notify users they can click on the card for an effect.
     + Each clickable index card, can be flipped over with most of them containing information on both sides.
     + The information provided on the index cards will give new and experienced cooks some kitchen hints and tricks.

 ## Profile
-+ Profile header buttons:
-    + Two buttons below the navigation bar allow users to either: share a new recipe or update their profile.
++ The Profile is headed with two buttons that allow users to share a new recipe or update their profile.
-+ Users can clearly see their own bio and avatar image.
-This gives users a feeling of personalization.
++ Users can clearly see their own uploaded bio and avatar image which gives users a feeling of personalization.
-+ Users have access to their entire uploaded or favorite recipe history with a single click of said items header.
++ Users have access to their entire upload and favorite recipe history with a single click of said items header.
 + Users will always be able to see their 10 recently uploaded/favorited/viewed in their respective containers.
-    + This allows users to keep track of recipes they want to return to.
+These containers help users to keep track of recipes they want to return to.

 ## Recipe
-+ If logged in and the recipe creator:
++ If a user is logged in and is the recipe's creator:
-    + Can modify or delete that recipe.
+    + A User can modify or delete that recipe.
 By using its respective header button.
-+ If logged in:
++ If a user is logged in:
     + User can favorite a recipe so they can easily return to it later.
-+ Clearly displays avatar image so users can see what the dish looks like (or displays a defaut blank).
++ A Polaroid picture design is added to the recipes uploaded image which gives a more appealing visual for users.
++ If a user has not uploaded an image a default blank will be used instead.
-+ All general recipe information is displayed and easily viewed.
++ All of the recipe's general information is displayed and easily viewed.
-+ A recipe's ingredients and steps:
++ A recipe's ingredients and steps each have:
-    + Each labeled in their own lists.
+    + Their own labeled sticky note container.
-    + Each item has its own check box.
+    + Each item of these containers has its own check box.
-    + Users can click on any part of the item and it will check the box and cross out the item clicked.
+    + Users can click on any part of the item or its check box and it will check the box and cross out the item clicked.
+    + The cross out function allows users to keep track of which ingredient(s) they require or what step they are on.

 ## All Recipes
-+ Lists entire database of recipes by their featured ingredient.
++ Lists the entire database of recipes by their featured ingredient.
+This helps users search for a recipe they want.
 + When a featured ingredient container houses more than five recipes the list updates to integrate pagination at the bottom of the featured ingredient container.
++ The pagination displays only five recipes at a time.
+This helps stop users from becoming overwhelmed with content.
-+ Each featured ingredient container is given a header of the featured ingredient's name so users can easily understand what is in each container.
++ Each featured ingredient container is given a header that consists of the featured ingredient's name, This allows users to easily see what is in each container.
-+ Each listed recipe displays its name and combined cook and prep time to help users decide what they want to make (at smaller resolutions it's just a recipe name).
++ Each listed recipe displays its name and total time (combined cook and prep time) to help users decide what they want to make, however at smaller resolutions it's reduced to just a recipe name to improve UX.
 + Users can click on the featured ingredient header to go to a page containing only those featured ingredients.

 ## Recipe List
++ Has a single featured ingredient container.
 + When a featured ingredient container houses more than five recipes the list updates to integrate pagination at the bottom of the featured ingredient container.
++ The pagination displays only five recipes at a time.
+This helps stop users from becoming overwhelmed with content.
-+ Each listed recipe displays its name and combined cook and prep time to help users decide what they want to make (at smaller resolutions it's just a recipe name).
++ Each listed recipe displays its name and total time (combined cook and prep time) to help users decide what they want to make, however at smaller resolutions it's reduced to just a recipe name to improve UX.

 ## Add Edit Recipes
 + Uses a plain form that is intentionally more bland than the rest of the application.
 This gives users a more serious feeling when creating and editing recipes.
-+ Users can update every part of a recipe, except the boolean tags of **Lazy Favorite** and **Grandparent Classic** (which is reserved for the head chef of the site to make this decision).
++ Users can update every part of a recipe, except the boolean tags of lazy favorite and grandparent classic.
++ A recipe can be given the tags of lazy favorite and/or grandparent classic by the app's head chef if the recipe meets the prerequisites.
++ The form validation notifies users, with comment bubbles, if the information they have input doesn't meet the forms criteria.
+These bubbles greatly improve the users form experience.
-+ There is basic (Python + JS) validation:
++ The form validation:
+    + Prevents users from submitting invalid information.
     + The image uses JS to check its file size and Python to check its file type.
     + All other input and textareas use JS and Python as a duel-layered check before allowing upload.
     + These checks look at characters, character length, and/or blank space input.
-+ Total cook time updates automatically as prep and cook times are adjusted.
++ The total cook time updates automatically as prep and cook times are adjusted.
+This helps users with their math.
-+ Recipe ingerdients and recipe steps:
++ A recipe's ingredients and steps each have:
-    + Both uses a set of JS add/remove buttons for users to create and remove boxes as they need.
+    + A set of JS add/remove buttons for users to create and remove input boxes as they need.
-    + Each input/textarea box is numbered to help users keep track of the number they are at.
+    + An input/textarea box that is numbered to help users keep track of the ingredient/step number they are on.
-    + The header both sections will keep an active count of created boxes so users know how many boxes they have created without the need to scroll down.
+    + The header of both sections will keep an active count of the created boxes.
+This shows users how many boxes have been created.
     + If a user submits a blank entry box (including spaces) the Python validation will remove said box(s).

 ## Edit User Info
 + Uses a plain form that is intentionally more bland than the rest of the application.
 This gives users a more serious feeling when editing their profile.
 + Users are able to update their password, username, email, avatar, and bio.
++ The form validation notifies users, with comment bubbles, if the information they have input doesn't meet the forms criteria.
+These bubbles greatly improve the users form experience.
-+ There is basic (Python + JS) validation:
++ The form validation:
+    + Prevents users from submitting invalid information.
     + The image uses JS to check its file size and Python to check its file type.
     + All other input and textareas use JS and Python as a duel-layered check before allowing upload.
     + These checks look at characters, character length, and blank space input.
     + A regex changes spaces to `_` for password, username, and email inputs.
-    + Email validation:
-        + Email validation is limited because of suffixes allowed.
-            + Currently it checks for the email suffixes `.com`, `.edu`, `.net`, `.org`.
+    + Uses an email validation that:
-            + Currently it checks for an `@`.
+        + Checks for an appropriate email suffix and that the email address contains a `@`.
+            + (Ex. `.com`, `.edu`, `.net`, and `.org`)
-    + Creating a new password uses validation that checks both new password and confirm new password are identical.
+    + Creating a new password will use validation that checks both the new password and the confirm new password are identical.
 + Users wishing to create a new password, must click on the **Create New Password** button.
 This keeps users from accidently invalidating the form by starting the new password validation.
 This is addressed in **Scalability** and **Other Problems**.

 ## Search Bar Returns
++ Lists all returned recipes in their own sticky note that is filled with:
+    + The recipes general information.
+    + A banner gfor **Browse our Grandparent Classics**, **Browse our Lazy Favorites**, or both.
+    + This allows users to easily find the recipe they are searching for.
+    + A place holder message if the search has no results.
+This place holder will redirect a user to the home page when clicked on.
-+ This page is used to return three different search type results:
++ This page is used to return four different search type results, that:
-    + Returns user searches from search bar.
+    + Return user searches from the search bar.
+These searches:
-        + This search is restricted to only searching for recipe name, feature, and chef.
+        + Are restricted to only searching for recipe name, featured ingredient, and created by.
-        + This search is also used with the **Browse Chef Fat_Racoon's Recipes** button.
+        + Are used with the **Browse Chef Fat_Racoon's Recipes** button.
-        + This search does not include recipe ingredients, recipe steps, or recipe description of the requested documents.
-This is to lesson the burden on the server and the clients internet usage.
+        + Do not return recipe ingredients, recipe steps, or recipe description of the requested documents.
+This is to lesson the burden on the server and improve the clients load time.
-    + Returns the profile page's recently **10 Recently Favorited Recipes**, and **10 Recently Viewed Recipes** searches.
+    + Return the profile page's recently **10 Recently Favorited Recipes**, and **10 Recently Viewed Recipes** searches.
+These searches:
-        + This search uses the `$or` operator to find all the recipes detailed in the aforementioned sections in one clean search instead of multiple searches.
+        + Use the `$or` operator to find favorite or viewed recipes in a single clean search instead of multiple searches.
+This is to lesson the burden on the server and improve the clients load time.
-    + Returns the profile page's **10 Recently Uploaded Recipes** searches.
+    + Return the profile page's **10 Recently Uploaded Recipes** searches.
+These searches:
-        + This search does not include recipe ingredients, recipe steps, or recipe description of the requested documents.
-This is to lesson the burden on the server and the clients internet usage.
+        + Do not return recipe ingredients, recipe steps, or recipe description of the requested documents.
+This is to lesson the burden on the server and improve the clients load time.
-    + Returns the browse button searches for **Browse our Grandparent Classics** and **Browse our Lazy Favorites**.
+    + Return the browse button searches for **Browse our Grandparent Classics** and **Browse our Lazy Favorites**.
+These searches:
+        + Use the `$eq` operator to find boolean tags.
-        + This search is only capable of looking for boolean values.
+        + This search is only capable of looking for true boolean values.

 ## Page Performance
 + The Fat Raccoon app has a responsive design across all devices.
 ![Responsiveness image of the Fat Raccoon's random recipe](static/readme/testing/responsive-fat-raccoon.jpg "Responsiveness image of the Fat Raccoon's random recipe")
-+ All developer uploaded images are tinyified to reduce image download times.
++ All developer uploaded images are tinyified to reduce image download times and improve UX.
 ![TinyPNG helps reduce file size and improves UX](static/readme/testing/tinyify.jpg "TinyPNG helps reduce file size and improves UX")

 ## Wireframe and Live Demo